Brand’s Essence of Chicken sells 400 million bottles a year in Asia. Brand’s A1 is the highest selling brown sauce in the United States.

 Henderson Brand re-emerged on his own, trading as “H.W.
 Brand” from 1858.
 He was appointed Cook and Co-Manager of the Cuisine at the 1862 International Exhibition.
 It was at the Exhibition that he first introduced “Brand’s International Sauce”.
 At the Exhibition it was ranked “A1”, and thus became known by this name.
-By 1868 A1 sauce was in use by the Royal household, and by 1879 it was in use at the House of Lords and the House of Commons.
-By 1886 the business had been acquired by Brand & Co.
+A1 sauce was in use by the Royal household by 1868, and it was in use at the House of Lords and the House of Commons by 1879.
+H.W.
+Brand had been acquired by Brand & Co by 1886.

 Withall sold Brand & Co to Thomas Dence (1840 – 1918) for £5,000 in 1873.
 Dence was born in London to a Kentish grocer.
 Dence was joined in partnership by John James Mason (1833 – 1896), who managed the business.

-The Mayfair factory proved too small for the expanding company, and a new factory was opened in South Lambeth in Vauxhall in 1887.
+The Mayfair factory proved too small for the expanding company, and a new factory was opened in South Lambeth, Vauxhall in 1887.

 Brand & Co products received royal warrants from Edward VII, George VI, the Tsarina of Russia and the Empress of Germany.

+Sales of A1 were such that Brand & Co struggled to meet demand, and so the company never actively sought out export markets.
 Gilbert Heublein (1849 – 1937), a German-born spirits distributor based in Connecticut, visited England and encountered A1 sauce.
-Impressed, he acquired the exclusive US distribution rights from 1906.
+Impressed, after much effort he acquired the exclusive US distribution rights from 1894.